commons-app/commons-app-documentation/Privacy-policy.md

 ### Image EXIF data

-Images uploaded to Wikimedia Commons via this Service will NOT be stripped of EXIF metadata that may contain (but is not limited to) image location, date taken, phone manufacturer and model, and camera settings.
+Images uploaded to Wikimedia Commons via this Application will NOT be stripped of EXIF metadata that may contain (but is not limited to) image location, date taken, phone manufacturer and model, and camera settings.
 All of this metadata will be visible on Wikimedia Commons along with the image.
 If a user desires to strip an image of EXIF metadata, it is recommended that this be done prior to uploading.

 ### Log Data

-We want to inform you that whenever you use our Service, in case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
-This Log Data may include information such as your devices’s Internet Protocol (“IP”) address, device name, operating system version, configuration of the app when utilising our Service, the time and date of your use of the Service, and other statistics.
+We want to inform you that whenever you use our Application, in case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
+This Log Data may include information such as your devices’s Internet Protocol (“IP”) address, device name, operating system version, configuration of the app when utilising our Application, the time and date of your use of the Application, and other statistics.
 This Data can only be viewed on the Google Play Developer console by developers with access to this console.

 ### Cookies

 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.
-This Service does not uses these “cookies” explicitly.
+This Application does not uses these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse cookies, you may not be able to use some portions of this Service.
+If you choose to refuse cookies, you may not be able to use some portions of this Application.

 ### Security